Server-Side Tools

 The agentic loop runs automatically whenever tools such as

-code_search, or calculator are enabled
+x_code_search, or x_calculator are enabled

 via web_search_options or the